lightln2/SlidingTilesSolver/readme.md

-# Complete breadth-first search of the Sliding Tile Puzzles
+# Complete Breadth-First Search of the Sliding Tile Puzzles

 The 4 x 4 and 8 x 2 [Fifteen Sliding Tile Puzzles](https://en.wikipedia.org/wiki/15_puzzle) have over ten trillion states that can be reached from initial position.
 This program performs complete breadth-first search on them in single-tile and multi-tile move metric, and finds puzzle radius and width at all depths.